 specialized in hands-on, cooperative approaches to learning, in both schools and non-traditional community settings.

 The couple moved to Port Townsend specifically because of its reputation as a center for wooden boats.
 It was there that they met Bob Prothero and began the collaboration that would result in creation of the Northwest School of Wooden Boatbuilding.

-Since 1981, over a thousand students have graduated from the School’s vocational programs, and thousands more have attended summer and community workshops, studying traditional and contemporary maritime arts.
+Since 1981, over 1,500 students have graduated from the School’s vocational programs, and thousands more have attended summer and community workshops.
 This tradition continues today.

 Honoring Port Hadlock’s Local Maritime Heritage

 The Northwest School of Wooden Boatbuilding (NWSWB) is located on Water Street in the historic business district of Port Hadlock, Washington.
 In years past, hotels, saloons, dance halls, boat shops, barbershops, and even a large and successful lumber mill made this waterfront a busy place.

 Today, the area includes the Northwest School of Wooden Boatbuilding, the historic Ajax Cafe, Northwest Sails & Canvas, and Star Marine.
 The Northwest School of Wooden Boatbuilding is helping ensure that the maritime heritage of this historic district is protected and enhanced.

 During the past one hundred years, Puget Sound has held a special attraction for people who sailed, built and repaired wooden boats.
 A number of influences helped to establish wooden boatbuilding traditions characteristic of the region.
 Through the efforts of talented naval designers, shipwrights, and boat builders, styles of boat building began to emerge in the early and mid-1900s, which allowed even small boat shops on Lake Union, as well as larger shops on Puget Sound, to build and repair wooden boats quickly and in large quantities.